-Fewer complications, better outcomes with robot-assisted prostate cancer surgeryApril 24th, 2012 in Surgery /
+Fewer complications, better outcomes with robot-assisted prostate cancer surgeryApril 24, 2012 in Medicine & Health / Surgery

 Robot-assisted surgery is now both more common and far more successful than radical "open" surgery to treat prostate cancer in the United States, according to a new Henry Ford Hospital study published in the current issue of the medical journal European Urology.

 The research, led by scientists at Henry Ford Hospital's Vattikuti Urology Institute (VUI), is the first to compare in a nationwide population sample the results of robot-assisted radical prostatectomy (RARP) to the standard surgical procedure, open radical prostatectomy (ORP).

 The researchers found, based n a representative 20 percent sample of the U.S. that:

 - 19,278 patients underwent RARP or ORP in 647 medical institutions between October 2008 and December 2009.